CrazyWillBear/blogman/README.md

 Blogman is a blog manager software that allows posts to be written in Markdown and displayed on the web.
 It works by converting the Markdown files into HTML files and hosting them on a Flask web server.
 It also builds a homepage that lists all blog posts.
 The structure of the HTML files is templatable.

 ### To do:
-- [ ] Implement search feature using POST requests
+- [ ] No more HTML files!!!
+Build using templates and serve the string output using Flask.
 - [ ] Implement tags for blog posts (such as tech, politics, etc)
 - [ ] Set up docker containers (maybe, not familiar with them but thought this would be good opportunity to learn)